JonTuck/GitHubWorkFlow/live_course_git_hub/Sessions/session4.0/notes.md

 }
 ```

-- To work out the size of a single grid column we divide the wrapper width in this case 100% by the our number of columns 16
+- To work out the size of a single grid column we divide the wrapper width in this case 100% by the number of columns 16.
+100%/16 = 6.25% ,
+since we know the width of a single column we can easily work out the width of all further columns.
+For example, a 3 column width would be 6.25 * 3

 - We want our grid columns to layout side by side, we can target all of our cols by using the below rule.
 As long as we follow the format `col-<width>` all of our columns will be target with just one rule

 ```css